ARMmbed/mbed-os-5-docs/docs/program-setup/serial/serial_communication.md

 [![View code](https://www.mbed.com/embed/?url=https://github.com/ARMmbed/mbed-os-examples-docs_only/blob/master/Tutorials_SerialComm/Serial_STDOUT/)](https://github.com/ARMmbed/mbed-os-examples-docs_only/blob/master/Tutorials_SerialComm/Serial_STDOUT/main.cpp)

-### Viewing outputs with `mbed sterm`
+### Viewing output in a serial terminal

 Serial terminals run on your host PC.
 They provide an interface where your Mbed board can print and where you can type characters back to your board.

-Mbed CLI has built-in serial support.
-To open a serial terminal when _one_ Mbed board is connected and using the default baud rate (9600):
+Mbed CLI provides a serial terminal which is configured with a default baud rate of `9600`.
+When single board is connected, simply run:

 ```
 mbed sterm
 ```

-Messages printed after this point will be displayed, so to run the example application again, use the board's reset button or press Ctrl + B on the serial terminal.
-Now the application restarts and prints "Hello World!" to the terminal.
+Messages printed after this point will be displayed, restart the application using the board's reset button or press `Ctrl + B` on the serial terminal.
+The console prints "Hello World!" to the terminal after the reset.

 To exit the serial terminal, press Ctrl + C.